rubrikinc/rubrik-sdk-for-powershell/docs/cmd_protect.rst

     -------------------------- EXAMPLE 1 --------------------------

+    PS C:\>Get-RubrikVM "VM1" | Protect-RubrikVM -SLA 'Gold'

+    This will assign the Gold SLA Domain to any virtual machine named "VM1"

+    -------------------------- EXAMPLE 2 --------------------------

-    PS C:\>Protect-RubrikVM -VM 'Server1' -SLA 'Gold'
+    PS C:\>Get-RubrikVM "VM1" -Filter ACTIVE -SLA Silver | Protect-RubrikVM -SLA 'Gold' -Confirm:$False

-    This will assign the Gold SLA Domain to a VM named Server1
+    This will assign the Gold SLA Domain to any virtual machine named "VM1" that is marked as ACTIVE and currently assigned to the Silver SLA Domain without asking for confirmation